RicardoGomes07/Spotify-Clone/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+Open the local server using this uri [http://localhost:3000](http://localhost:3000) in your browser to test and interact with the application.

+### Components

+##### Client Components:
+- Sidebar/SidebarItem
+- Library
+- Header
+- Box